 - The following are representative examples only and do not comprise a comprehensive list of unacceptable uses:

 The WiFi password is only available during the pool season.
-To receive your password, please login to your member account and click HERE.
+The guest account is unlocked for your enjoyment!

 - High bandwidth operations, such as large file transfers and media sharing with peer-to-peer programs (i.e.torrents)